 Services like these are more in demand as health care continues to move into the virtual world.
 Mason says advisors can help guide families through the complexities — no matter where in the world they live.

-She also urges families to proactively discuss health care matters, alongside wealth and estate planning, to see they’re ready for a potential medical event.
-Families should also bring advisors in on the conversation, to see the right plans are in place.
+She also urges families to proactively discuss health care matters, alongside wealth and estate planning, to ensure they're ready for a potential medical event.
+Families should also bring advisors in on the conversation, to ensure the right plans are in place.

 “By having these conversations earlier, advisors can also play a more important and deeper role in helping plan for how to manage it,” Mason says.

 She says the discussions are part of a broader “real wealth” plan that will serve the family now and well into the future.